Kurumpanai

-Kurumpanai is a small hamlet on the west coastline of Kanyakumari district of the Indian statte of Tamil Nadu.
+Kurumpanai is a small village on the west coastline of Kanyakumari district of the Indian state of Tamil Nadu.
 It has a 2 km natural beach along its western shoreline.
-More than 8,000 families live there.Tamil and Malayalam are most spoken languages.
+More than a 5000 people live there.
+Tamil and Malayalam are most spoken languages.

 Economy

 The people continue to be predominantly employed in the traditional profession of fishing.
 Graduates look for jobs and business opportunities in the cities and overseas rather than enter the fishing industry.
 Schools remain a primary source of employment for educated girls.

 Education

 Kurumpanai includes St. Ignatius Higher Secondary School, St. Ignatius primary School, and St. Ignatius KG School.The schools are named after its patron, St. Ignatius.
 Almost every household has at least one graduate or post-graduate.

 Transportation

 Public buses connect to the nearby towns of Nagercoil, Marthandam, Colachel and Karungal.
 Auto-rickshaws and privately owned cars are available for hire.
 The nearest airport is Thiruvananthapuram International Airport in the state of Kerala.